achimcc/IBC-Hack-1/README.md

 ## Exercise 1: compile and deploy a Smart Contract

+The ink! playground browser IDE loads with the flipper contract.
+This is ink!'s very basic example of a Smart Contract.
+It holds one `bool` variable which can be either read through `get()` or flipped from `true` to `false` and vice versa through `flip()`.

 1. Click on Test button, the tests should pass
 2. Click on Compile button, the Smart Contract should compile